cleesmith/storygrind/README.md

 # StoryGrind

-StoryGrind is a desktop application that helps fiction writers analyze and improve their manuscripts using AI-powered tools.
+StoryGrind is a desktop application that helps writers/authors/editors analyze and improve their manuscripts using AI-powered tools.
 Your manuscripts stay on your computer, and you control when and how A.I.
 (AI) assistance is applied to your work.

 ## Installation